 - Assessing for an integrated approach

-Good work health and safety systems can easily incorporate health and wellbeing risk management into existing policies and procedures, because the fundamental goals and principles are similar to safety:
+Good work health and safety systems can easily incorporate work health and wellbeing risk management into existing policies and procedures, because the fundamental goals and principles are like safety.

 Work and health interactions

 Well designed and managed workplaces can help support worker health and wellbeing through prevention and early identification of chronic disease risks which facilitates faster recovery and return to work after injury or illness.
-Improvements to the work environment, work practices, workplace culture and injury management programs are key factors workers feeling valued and supported in their work roles, but also improving their individual health, wellbeing and productivity.
+Improvements to the work organisation, work environment, workplace culture and injury management programs are key factors to workers feeling valued and supported in their work roles, but also improving their individual health, wellbeing and productivity.

 Good health for work

 There is clear evidence the general physical and psychological health of a workforce has a direct impact on work health, safety and wellbeing outcomes.
 Workers regularly exposed to hazardous working conditions, physically demanding tasks, high levels of stress and long working hours are more likely to smoke, consume too much alcohol, have low levels of physical activity and poor nutrition.
 Workers who suffer from physical or mental health problems are likely to have higher rates of injury/illness, absenteeism and presenteeism.

 Everyone is responsible for ensuring health and safety in the workforce.
 Under the Work Health and Safety Act 2011 health is defined as both physical and psychological health and outlines the responsibilities of persons conducting a business or undertaking (PCBUs).
 Duties are also placed on officers of a PCBU, workers and other persons at a workplace.